 Free & Equal Ambassadors – Respect Revolution

-Throughout this year, St Benedict’s have been running a programme called ‘Free and Equal Ambassadors’ in partnership with ‘Beyond This’ with Peter Radford.
-The school have appointed 15 year 9 students to be ambassadors for the programme, who are learning and developing skills on how to tackle prejudice amongst their peers.
-As part of this programme, they have organised and ran a campaign in school.
+Throughout this year, St Benedict’s Catholic College in Colchester, has been running a programme called ‘Free and Equal Ambassadors’ in partnership with ‘Beyond This’ with Peter Radford.
+The school has appointed 15 year 9 students to be ambassadors for the programme, who are learning and developing skills on how to tackle prejudice amongst their peers.
+As part of this programme, they have organised and run a campaign in school.
 This campaign focused on challenging racist language from their peers.

 As part of this campaign, the ambassadors held an assembly for Holocaust Memorial Day.
 The event focused on conveying the message that genocide does not begin with the atrocities of the Holocaust, it begins with words.

-After researching charities and organisations that resonated with their focal point, they found the Anthony walker charity.
-The Anthony Walker Foundation is a charity established in memory of Anthony Walker in 2005.
-It works to challenge racism, hate crime, and discrimination through education, awareness programmes, and support for victims.
-The foundation promotes equality, inclusion, and understanding to help build a more respectful and inclusive society.
+After researching charities and organisations that resonated with their focal point, they found the Anthony Walker charity.
+The Anthony Walker Foundation is a charity established in 2006, in memory of Anthony Walker.
+It works to challenge racism, hate crime, and discrimination through education, awareness programmes and support for victims.
+The Foundation promotes equality, inclusion and understanding to help build a more respectful and inclusive society.
 The students were inspired by the way the charity took the tragic case of Anthony Walker and used it to promote a more peaceful world.